david-risney/OpenIn/readme.md

     - `{localPath}`: The local path to the file.
 This is the path that will be used to open the file in the editor.

 - **Auto Open Single File**: If this is checked (the default) then if there is only one file found on the current page, it will automatically open that file in the editor.
 If this is not checked, you will need to select the file from the list of files before it will open.
-- **Save**: Press this button to save your changes.
-If you don't press this button, your changes will not be saved.